Skip to main content

 • Assess the viability of developing and integrating an IoT cyber resilience module into ethical hacking academic programmes at Abertay University.

-The results of the hackathon will be analysed and published with the aim of feeding into a best practice guide that could be updated to include new emergent threats for IoT systems.
+The results of the hackathon were analysed with the aim of feeding into a best practice guide that could be updated to include new emergent threats for IoT systems, and students provided feedback on their experience.

 Take a look at organisations we have worked with